 Detailed harvesting process

 The harvest season for Ceylon cinnamon in Sri Lanka is from June to August each year.
-Our cinnamon farmer, Mr. Dinesh, works to harvest all of his crop at this time.
+Our cinnamon farmer works to harvest all of his crop at this time.
 We buy a portion of this as whole cinnamon sticks while the rest is milled on demand, grinding each small batch exactly when we need it.
-This way, the ground cinnamon that you get from us has its natural oils preserved — you will smell and taste the difference.
+This way, the ground cinnamon you get has its natural oils preserved — you will smell and taste the difference.

 Did you know that cinnamon powder you buy off a grocery store shelf can be 4-5 years old?
-The natural oils that give the spice its flavor and aroma (not to say anything about any health benefits) will have already be dried up by then!
+The natural oils that give the spice its flavor and aroma (to say nothing about health benefits) will already be dried up by then!